miaomiao6606/ProJect/README.md

 imptmp = exp(impdata * sdd + meand)  # Final imputed first column
 ```

 For further details, refer to the `Project_func.R` file for additional functions and examples.
-For the full script, containing benchmark and comparisons, please refer to the 'project.Rmd' file.
+For the full script, containing benchmark and comparisons, please refer to the `project.Rmd` file.